connio/PodGroupIoTSafe2PoC/README.md

 POST /v1/dev/{DEVICE_ID}?iccid={ICCID}&profile={PROFILE_NAME}
 ```

-In such case, the response would be same as the current one but the device would be generated using the given template behind the sceen.
+In such case, the response will be exactly same but the device will be generated using the given device profile behind the sceen.
+This feature is useful for grouping devices based on their capabilities and domain.

 ```
 {